DineshBabu1989/React-Bootstrap-Site/README.md

 ### React-Redux-Sass-Web Application:
-The project holds a fully functional - fully responsive web application designed using React and Sass.The project is created by Dinesh-B.
+The project holds a fully functional - fully responsive web application designed using React and Sass.The project is created by Dinesh-B using create react app - from react official documentation.

 ### Getting Started